Three-Body: Reception

 Three-Body has received wide acclaim in China.
 On Douban, the series received a score of 8.7 out of 10.
 Viewers praised the overall production quality, the faithfulness of the adaptation and the casting.
 Domestic critics praised the visuals as astonishing.

 In the United States, The New York Times critic Mike Hale noted that the series was faithful to the original text, with logical adaptations made to suit television.
-However, he described the screenplay and cast as mediocre, and the game scenes not as vivid as the original.
+However, he described the screenplay and cast as mediocre, and the virtual reality game presentation not as elaborately portrayed compared to the novels.

 Awards and nominations

 The following table presents all known awards and nominations the series has received, indicating the name of the award ceremony, the year the nomination/award, the relevant award category, the nominated work or individual(s), and whether the award was won, along with the citation(s) from which the information was derived.